withastro/contribute.docs.astro.build/src/content/docs/guides/new-feature-docs.md

 title: Adding docs for new features
 description: A guide to writing docs for your new Astro feature.
 ---
+Use the following guidance to document a new Astro core or integration feature.

+If you'd like to see what will go into reviewing your documentation submission, you can see what our reviewers will be looking for in our [PR reviewing guide](/reviewers/1-reviewing-prs/).

 ## When to involve docs ?